justahuman1/i3-grid/README.md

 PR's very welcome :).
 Order of importance will be according to issues and PR count.

-- Remember Previous option and automatically follow "on the fly grid" (cache)
-- Dynamic Rofi menu to rc config file (Adjust height and width)
-- Support Multiple Screens (Important!)
+- Support Multiple Screens (Current Top Priority)
-- Deep scratchpad integration
 - Templating feature for quick floating env startup
+- Remember Previous option and automatically follow trend (cache)
+- Dynamic Rofi menu (width, height) to rc config settings
+- Deep scratchpad integration (Drop-down list)
 - Additional Options:
   - Send all floating windows to a temporary scratchpad (accessible via rofi)
-  - Fill up the rest of the screen with new window (Recursive stack)
+  - Fill the remaining of the floating screen with new window (Recursive stack)
-  - Add a history options to Rofi Menu
+  - Add a history options to Rofi Menu (Previously ran commands)
   - Advanced Rofi menu (allowing complex command generation on the fly)

 ## Known Bugs

 - ~~Multi-select offset resizing (Does not respect all offsets)~~
-- Left & Right offsets are wonky (Applies to both sides).
+- ~~Left & Right offsets are wonky (Applies to both sides)~~
-- Multiple Screens